jundalisay/sp/content/en/research/indian/gospel/_index.md

 ---
 heading: "Sri Sri Ramakrishna Kathamrita"
-title: The Gostpel of Ramakrishna
+title: The Gospel of Ramakrishna
 linkTitle: Ramakrishna
 c: "indigo"
+a: "Ramakrishna"
 weight: 2
-description: ""
+description: "The Gospel of Ramakrishna explains Hinduism"
 ---